jqpoon/CTF-writeups/huxtheflag-2021/blow_out_flames/README.md

 All we have to do now is to find an address that contains a pointer to this function.
 In Ghidra's menu, select Search -> Memory and enter the address of this function.

 ![](ghidra_search.png)

 *Screenshot of memory search in Ghidra*

-Our magic pointer to a pointer to a function is thus located at 0x08048898.
+The pointer to a pointer to a function we are looking for is thus located at `0x08048898`.

 We then use `pwntools` to interface with the server for us and then get an interactive shell.
 The full script is found in `solve.py`.

+---
 `HTF{bof_1s_v3ry_fun_but_h4rd_th4nk_y0u_h4ck3r}`